moonwell-fi/moonwell-contracts-v2/README.md

 - Describe any specific areas you would like addressed: Would like to see people try to break the MRD logic, the temporal governor, the weth router, and take a deep look at the deployment script for any possible misconfigurations of the system. also any issues with calls to MRD from other parts of the system enabling theft of rewards or claiming of rewards that users aren't entitled to
 ```

-# Tests

-*Provide every step required to build the project from a fresh git clone, as well as steps to run the tests with a gas report.*

-*Note: Many wardens run Slither as a first pass for testing.
-Please document any known errors with no workaround.*

 # Moonwell Protocol v2